drinkwithdan/birbbook/README.md

  - Further styling and UX aside from the basic Bootstrap functionality.

+ - Some kind of admim hierarchy for the users (only admin can alter birds database).

 ### How to use

 Run the app from the Heroku app at the top, or clone from this GitHub repo.